fretbuzz/mimir_snakemake_t2/README.md

 Of course, A new model can be also be generated based off of training data.
 Please see the Wiki for a full descriptin.

 ### Step 5: Examining the Output
 Go the mimir_example_data/results directory.
 There will be a LOT of generated files there, but please focus your attention on the PDF files.
 These contain reports describing system perform, including ROC curves, per-path confusion matrices, and descriptions of the model coefficients.
+The CSV files can also be useful for debugging purposes (or if you want to run your own statistical analysis, e.g. in R).